Parhae

 Parhae, also rendered as Bohai or Balhae, and called Jin early on, was a multiethnic kingdom established in 698 by Tae Choyŏng (Da Zuorong).
-It was originally known as the Kingdom of Jin (震, Zhen) until 713 when its name was changed to Parhae.
+It was originally known as the Kingdom of Jin (震, Zhen) until 713, when its name was changed to Parhae.
 At its greatest extent it corresponded to what is today Northeast China, the northern half of the Korean Peninsula and the southeastern Russian Far East.

-Parhae's early history involved a rocky relationship with the Tang dynasty that saw military and political conflict, but by the end of the 8th century the relationship had become cordial and friendly.
-The Tang dynasty would eventually recognize Parhae as the "Prosperous Country of the East".
-Numerous cultural and political exchanges were made.
+There are differing accounts of Parhae's founding, but most of them state that when Parhae was founded by Tae Choyŏng in 698, it involved Goguryeo and Mohe people.
+Parhae's early history was marked by a rocky relationship with the Tang dynasty, characterized by military and political conflict, but by the end of the 8th century the relationship had become cordial and friendly.
+The Tang dynasty would eventually recognize Parhae as the "Prosperous Country in the East".

+Parhae's culture has been described as similar to, derived from, or affiliated with Goguryeo, Mohe, Khitan, and Tang cultural elements.
+However the exact nature of Parhae's relationship to these cultures is disputed.
+Parhae adopted some of the Tang's administrative systems like Three Departments and Six Ministries.
 Parhae was conquered by the Khitan-led Liao dynasty in 926.
-Parhae survived as a distinct population group for another three centuries in the Liao and Jin dynasties before disappearing under Mongol rule.
+A significant portion of Parhae's population fled to Goryeo while others remained in Parhae or were deported to other places in the Liao empire.
+Parhae survived as a distinct population group for another three centuries in the Liao and Jin dynasties before assimilating into other groups and disappearing under Mongol rule.

 The history surrounding the origin of the state, its ethnic composition, the modern cultural affiliation of the ruling dynasty, the reading of their names, and its borders are the subject of a historiographical dispute between Korea, China and Russia.
 Historical sources from both China and Korea have described Parhae's founder, Tae Choyŏng, as related to the Mohe people and Goguryeo.